cheapreats/react-ui-library/README.md

 Third, type `npm version {major|minor|patch}` to bump the correct version (Select one of the three choices)

+Major = Massive Change

+Minor = New Component

+Patch = Edited a Component

 Fourth, type `npm publish` and your live!

 ## Documentation